 Businesses will need to register and complete an application via the Innovation Funding Service.

 Applicants will need to outline the need or challenge they have identified and how their innovation will meet this, going beyond competitors and what’s currently considered state-of-the-art.

 They will need to demonstrate and evidence a clear market that will want to buy and use the final product, process or service, and how they will access and exploit this.

 They will also need to explain why a grant is important to their project’s development and what would happen without this.

 Competition details with more information are published on the Innovation Funding Service as and when these are available.

-Your application will always be assessed by a minimum of 4 independent assessors.
+If you have submitted an application into the Smart January 2023 round or any round before, your application will always be assessed by a minimum of four independent assessors.